Drug Addiction Treatment in Austin, TX

 What Is Drug Addiction?

 Drug addiction is a disease that involves recurrent, compulsive substance use despite harmful consequences.
-Drug addicts experience intense cravings and compulsions to engage in substance abuse, which can cause physical, psychological, financial, and social problems.
+Individuals struggling with addiction experience intense cravings and compulsions to engage in substance abuse.
+Addiction causes physical, psychological, financial, and social problems.

 What Is the Difference Between Dependence and Addiction?